 Many pet owners ponder why they should pay a higher price to have their pet spayed or neutered at their local veterinary clinic when they could get the “same” service for a low cost or even for free at a spay and neuter clinic in Colorado Springs.
 Unfortunately, while ideally these services provide the same outcome, the process is not the same.
 At Ponderosa Veterinary Clinic in Colorado Springs, we believe in empowering our neighbors with transparent information so each pet owner may make informed decisions.
-Below are a few key differences between having your pet spayed or neutered at either a low cost clinic or with your local veterinarian.
+Below are a few key differences between having your pet spayed or neutered at either a low cost spay and neuter clinic in Colorado Springs or with your local veterinarian.

 While clinics offering free spay and neuter services originated from the need for pet population control and are typically funded by grants and state funding.
 Low cost or free clinics focus on basic services such as spay and neuter or vaccinations.
 Unfortunately, the overwhelming amount of animals taken to these low cost clinics combined with low funding often equates to limited services and substandard care.

 1.)
 Low Cost Clinics Often Do Not Take Blood Work